Building a Mobile Chat App Using Realm – The New and Easier Way

 We'll later see that an event is sent to

-loginPublisherwhen a user has successfully logged into Realm.
+loginPublisherwhen a user has successfully logged in.
 In

 AppState, we define what should be done when those events are received.
 Events received on